Technology could be a solution to high transportation costs incurred in the last mile of delivery.

-The courier model of delivery is the most common option for businesses like e-commerce and food service that rely on fast, accurate final mile delivery to maintain customer satisfaction.
+The courier model of delivery is the most common option for businesses like e-commerce and food service that rely on fast, accurate final-mile delivery to maintain customer satisfaction.
 For example, providers like Postmates tackle demand from the consumer side, arranging peer-to-peer delivery in local neighborhoods.
-Wal-Mart is using crowdsourcing from its customer base to ensure a steady supply of available drivers who are already coming to the store for their purchases and can efficiently deliver groceries to other customers on the way home.
+Wal-Mart uses crowdsourcing from its customer base to ensure a steady supply of available drivers who are already coming to the store for their purchases and can efficiently deliver groceries to other customers on the way home.

 On the commercial side, LTL “on demand” is the closest equivalent, but mobile technology to satisfy this market is still in the nascent stages of development.
 With tight margins and higher costs, the complexities are much greater.
 For example, this type of solution would need to include terminal, breakbulk, shipment, and trailer data as relevant factors in decision-making.

 Tech-based solutions such as self-operating vehicles, robots, and drones have received a great deal of attention lately in the race to scale and meet the demand for rapid last mile delivery solutions.
 As a technology and e-commerce leader, Alibaba has become the first company to begin commercially operating a viable robotic service with G Plus delivery robots.
 Meanwhile, Amazon is conducting private drone trials in the UK, and Kroger is collaborating with Nuro (a tech startup) to launch an autonomous vehicle grocery delivery service in Arizona.

 On the freight delivery side, self-driving eighteen wheelers are expected to hit the roads within the next five to ten years.
 Autonomous tractor-trailers might signal a trend toward greater consolidation in the logistics industry if the anticipated cost savings are realized—since owner-operators may have difficulty competing against a robotic fleet.